Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect

-\textit{Anomalous Landau levels---} An effective low-energy Hamiltonian that describes the layered materials of interest can be constructed \cite{Lei2020} using Dirac cones, one associated with the top and bottom surface of each layer, that are coupled by hybridizing states both within and between layers:
+An effective low-energy Hamiltonian for the electronic states in the layered materials of interest can be constructed \cite{zhang2009topological,Burkov2011,Lei2020} using Dirac cones, one associated with top and bottom surface of each layer, that are coupled by hybridizing states both within and between layers:

-Here we have chosen $\hat{\bm{z}}$ as the stacking axis, $\bk_{\perp}=(k_{x},k_{y})$, $i,j\in\{0,\ldots,2N-1\}$ where $i=2(l-1)$ $(i=2l-1)$ labels states that are associated with the bottom (top) surface of layer $l\in\{1,\ldots,N\}$, $\mu,\gamma\in\{\uparrow,\downarrow\}$ are spin labels, $\Delta_{ij}$ are the intra- and inter-layer hybridization parameters, $v_{_D}$ is the velocity of an isolated Dirac cone, and $m_{i}$ are mass terms that account for exchange coupling to static local magnetic moments (which we take to be aligned with the stacking direction).
-We will consider only even layer number $N$ so that AFM thin films do not have uncompensated moments, and set $m_{i} = \sum_{l} J_{il} M_{l}$ with dimensionless magnetization $M_{l} = 0$ for non-magnetic layers and $\pm 1$ for magnetic layers; the Dirac-like states at the top or bottom surface of layer $l$ are coupled to the static magnetization of that layer (via $J_\text{S}$) and to that of the adjacent layer nearest that surface (via $J_\text{D}$), and hybridized only to adjacent surfaces, with hopping $\Delta_\text{S}$ for opposite surfaces of the same layer and $\Delta_\text{D}$ for the closest surface of adjacent layers.
-Note that in thin film models the Dirac cones of the outermost surfaces do not have $J_\text{D}$ or $\Delta_\text{D}$ coupling.
+Here we have chosen $\hat{\bm{z}}$ as the stacking axis, $\bk_{\perp}=(k_{x},k_{y})$, $i,j\in\{0,\ldots,2N-1\}$ where $i=2(l-1)$ $(i=2l-1)$ labels states that are associated with the bottom (top) surface of layer $l\in\{1,\ldots,N\}$, $\mu,\gamma\in\{\uparrow,\downarrow\}$ are spin labels, $\Delta_{ij}$ are the intra- and interlayer hybridization parameters, $v_{_D}$ is the velocity of an isolated Dirac cone, and $m_{i}$ are mass terms that account for exchange coupling to static local magnetic moments (which we take to be aligned with the stacking direction).
+We will consider only even layer number $N$ so that AFM thin films do not have uncompensated moments, and in our model $m_{i}$ is a mass term at surface $i$ that accounts for exchange coupling to static local magnetic moments.
+We set $m_{i} = \sum_{l} J_{il} M_{l}$ with dimensionless magnetization $M_{l} = 0$ if layer $l$ is nonmagnetic and $\pm 1$ if layer $l$ is magnetic (for antiferromagnetic configuration we take $M_{l} = (-1)^{l}$); the Dirac-like states at the top or bottom surface of layer $l$ are coupled to the static magnetization of that layer (via $J_\text{S}$) and to that of the adjacent layer nearest that surface (via $J_\text{D}$), and hybridized only to adjacent surfaces with hopping $\Delta_\text{S}$ for opposite surfaces of the same layer and $\Delta_\text{D}$ for the closest surface of the adjacent layer (see Fig.~1 of Ref.~\cite{Lei2020}).
+In thin film models the Dirac-like states of the outermost surfaces do not have $J_\text{D}$ or $\Delta_\text{D}$ coupling.